 The M.D.
-Program learning experience at UCF is a unique and exciting blend of state-of-the art technology, virtual patients, clinical and laboratory experiences, research, facilitator-directed small group sessions, and interactive didactic lectures.
+Program learning experience at the University of Central Florida (UCF) is a unique and exciting blend of state-of-the art technology, virtual patients, clinical and laboratory experiences, research, facilitator-directed small group sessions, and interactive didactic lectures.
 Classes include live patient interaction.
 Innovative simulation and animation experiences have been developed explicitly for the study of medicine that integrate and reinforce the curriculum.
 From basic science concepts to clinical diagnoses and treatments, the Clinical Skills and Simulation Center enhances and complements learning.